 As you can see, the fire code is complex, and there are many nuances involved in maintaining compliance.
 In some situations, whether a penetration or opening is allowed in the exit enclosure, may be up to the interpretation of the fire marshal performing the inspection.
 For example, while a security camera could be considered as serving the exit enclosure stairwell by maintaining security, since these units aren't specifically permissioned in the code, you may receive a citation if you have one or more installed.

 The best course of action is to work with a qualified fire service and protection company, who can perform a free survey of your building and point out any issues you may have missed.
 This allows you to correct them before getting a citation during an inspection - which will save you a great deal of frustration and expense in the long run.

 Koorsen will gladly perform a free on-site hazard analysis at your facility, to ensure that no potentially dangerous situations exist.
-Call 888-456-8038 or visit /contact to schedule your free visit today.
+Contact us to schedule your free visit today.